When working on side projects, I find myself often converting React web applications into React Native mobile applications.

 Button-type components in React Native, such as TouchableHighlight, can only contain one child component.

-<TouchableHighlight onPress={() => {}}> <> <Text>Hello World !</Text> <Image source={require('/hello.png')}> </> </TouchableHighlight>
+<TouchableHighlight onPress={() => {}}> <> <Text>Hello World !</Text> <Image source={require('/hello.png')}> </> </TouchableHighlight>A common solution for ensuring single child elements for TouchableHighlight is to use fragments

 In React/HTML, flexboxes use horizontal, or "row", orientation by default.
 In React Native, flexboxes use vertical, or "column", orientation by default.